 Trust is earned, it is not just given.
-Yet, that’s exactly what you have to do when you hire a divorce attorney.
-You will be entrusting that lawyer to try and convince the Judge that your spouse should comply with all of your decisions about when you see your children, how everything you have acquired up to this point in your life should be divided, how much you will either pay or receive in support, and for how long.
-In essence, you will be hiring a complete stranger to resolve the most important issues in your life.
+Yet, that’s exactly what you must do when you hire a divorce attorney.
+You will be entrusting that lawyer to convince the Court that your spouse should comply with all of your decisions about when you see your children, how everything you have acquired up to this point in your life should be divided, and how much you will either pay or receive in support, and for how long.
+In essence, you will be hiring a complete stranger to resolve the most important problems in your life.

-You will also be paying that lawyer a lot of money if you want your case done correctly.
-It will take a lot of time to make sure that all of the relevant facts in your case are gathered and evaluated, that all of the issues arising from those facts are thoroughly researched, accurately stated, and convincingly presented to the Court.
-And since attorneys charge by the hour, that large amount of time ends up being very costly.
-However, only you can decide how important the issues in your case are and what you are willing to spend to have them favorably resolved.
+You will also be paying that stranger a lot of money.
+Divorce is a very expensive process if you want it done correctly because of how much is at stake.
+It takes a lot of time to make sure that all of the facts in your case are gathered, evaluated, and all of the issues arising from those facts are thoroughly researched, that those issues are accurately set forth in the paperwork filed with the Court, and that the case is convincingly presented.
+That large amount of time ends up being costly since attorneys charge by the hour.

 If you want to avoid a lot of the trauma and expensive mistakes that almost everyone makes in a divorce, you need to hire a very competent attorney to help you, not just a decent one.
 Put a lot of effort into choosing your lawyer.
 And once you do select one, listen carefully to what they have to say, make sure you understand what they recommend, and follow their advice closely.
 No matter what, take the process seriously.
 Don’t put yourself into a position where you allow your emotions to make your decisions and seriously prejudice yourself.
 You will regret bad decision-making during your divorce long after the case is done.